sagardesd/Cpp-ebook/README.md

 # 📘 C++ Journey: Core Principles to Modern Features

-**“C++ Learn The Right Way”** is an open-source ebook designed to help students and developers master C++ — from fundamentals to modern features — through concise explanations and practical examples.
+**“C++ Journey: Core Principles to Modern Features”** is an open-source ebook designed to help students and developers master C++ — from fundamentals to modern features — through concise explanations and practical examples.

 This book focuses on **clarity, concept depth, and real-world understanding**, making it ideal for:
 - 🎓 **Computer Science & IT students**